gioblu/OSPREY/specification/OSPREY-transport-layer-specification-v1.0.md

  8 bits   16 bits   32 bits      8 bits   72 bits

 ```
+When a request is received the PJON network configuration (the packet header) used by the requester will be used for the following exchange.
 Peer 45 responds with a single-segment transmission (type 4) containing the `README.md` file:
 ```cpp
  ________________________________________________________________
 |  TYPE  |  TX ID  | SEGMENT ID |  CRC8  | PAYLOAD     |  CRC32  |